 Why would you need a car insurance binder?

-As with a home insurance binder, a car insurance binder shows proof of insurance to lenders if you wish to finance your vehicle with an auto loan.
+As with a home insurance binder, a car insurance binder shows proof of insurance to lenders if you wish to finance your vehicle with an auto loan or refinance your current car plan.
 More importantly, car insurance binders allow you to drive your new car legally before your policy is issued.
 Unlike home insurance, auto insurance is legally required in almost every state, and driving without it can result in fines, jail time, or a suspended license.
 Dealerships will need a binder as proof of insurance before you can drive your new car off the lot.